Dental Nerve Damage Compensation Claims

 Many different nerves can be injured during dental procedures, but the most commonly injured nerves are the inferior alveolar nerve and the lingual nerve.
 These can result in paraesthesia (characterised by a tingling sensation), dysesthesia (pain and burning), and anaesthesia (complete numbness).

-Your dentist may drill too far into your jaw canal by mistake or install implants that are too long for your jaw, which in turn places excess pressure on your nerves.Make an enquiry
+Your dentist may drill too far into your jaw canal by mistake or install implants that are too long for your jaw, which in turn places excess pressure on your nerves.MAKE AN ENQUIRY TODAY

 Contact the dental nerve damage compensation claim experts